Howdy!

 near renewable food sources.

-2. Living near a well with a manual pump is like being in Eden.
+2. Living near a well with a manual pump is like being in

 3. After awhile, even gold can lose its luster.
 But there is no luxury in war